-A strapless wedding dress is a classic choice for your big day, but if you're worried about indecent exposure (i.e. flashing all your guests while you're trying to break it down on the dance floor), then you might want to read on!
-From what undergarments to get to why alterations are so critical, we've got the scoop on how to ensure you aren't tugging up your dress all night long.
+A strapless wedding dress is a classic choice for your big day, but if you're worried about indecent exposure (i.e. flashing all your guests while you're trying to break it down on the dance floor), then you might want to read on.
+From the best undergarments to why alterations are so critical, we've got the scoop from experts Terry Hall, Cammy Hebert, and Cologne Schmidt on how to ensure you aren't tugging up your dress all night long.

 Get It Altered

 According to Hall, the most important aspect of a bride's gown, regardless of style, is the fit, of course.
 "Great alterations can make an inexpensive gown look like a million bucks and vice versa," he notes.
 "Many women often hesitate to wear a strapless gown for fear it'll fall down or they'll have to keep pulling on it.
 The truth is if it fits properly and you're rocking the right undergarments, you have nothing to stress about."

 While alterations are key, so is buying a strapless dress that comfortably accommodates your girls in the first place.
 That may mean ordering a size up and having the waist taken in if your breasts are busting out of the smaller gown that fits like a glove everywhere else.
 Hebert and Schmidt recommend testing out your dress with a little dance to see if it slides down.
 "If so, you can have them take in the top a bit more."

 Open the Cups

 Depending on your bust size, the cut and fit of the dress, as well as the designer/manufacturer of it, it could be a good idea to "open" the cup when ordering, says Hall.
 "Typically, bust sizes D and larger should be opened to allow for a more generous cup, which will give the breasts adequate coverage," he explains.
 Not doing so could result in a bust line that's just too skimpy, and in turn, a potential wardrobe malfunction.